King's Bridge over Laurel Hill Creek in Donegal Township, Pennsylvania

 If Laurel Hill Creek is high, warm, crowded, or access-limited, compare the Youghiogheny River for a larger system, Slippery Rock Creek for western Pennsylvania freestone water, or Oil Creek for another trout option.

-Check PFBC stocked trout, DHALO, and statewide trout regulations for the exact Laurel Hill Creek section before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check PFBC stocked trout, DHALO, and statewide trout rules for the exact Laurel Hill Creek section before fishing.

 Laurel Hill State Park